 Rebekah remembers the word of the Lord to her that her older son, Esau, will serve the younger.
 Jacob has the birthright too.
 On top of that, Rebekah is going crazy because of Esau’s wives, two Hittite women.
 She knows Jacob needs better.

 We don’t know that she understands the promise to Abraham and the lineage her sons will fall into.
 She knows she loves Jacob.
-She knows God said Esau will serve Jacob.
+She knows God said Esau would serve Jacob.
 She seems to think her husband is about to do something foolish.
 She may be right.
 What does he say?
 Why does Esau have to hunt and prepare a meal?

 Isaac says it’s so that his soul can bless him.
 Why would Isaac need to be fed his favorite food to bless Esau?
 Your soul is your mind and emotions, that inner you.
 It’s not your spirit man.
 That’s what gets a new birth in Christ.
-Our desire is to walk in the Spirit, to let the Spirit of Christ in us walk and talk and think and move through us and reach others through us.
+We desire to walk in the Spirit, to let the Spirit of Christ in us walk and talk and think and move through us and reach others through us.

 We choose to forgive.
 We choose to love.
-We choose to not let anger get us.
+We choose not to let anger get us.
 We choose to think the best of others.
 We choose to guard our hearts and be faithful to the true loves in our life.

 Our soul is something Christ helps protect us from, not something we want to speak life’s important moments out of.

-Issac says, “Make my soul happy, and you’ll get a blessing.”
+Isaac says, “Make my soul happy, and you’ll get a blessing.”
 That’s not godly thinking.
 We don’t live from our feelings.
 People can’t buy God’s blessing from us.
 We offer it freely.